Visiting an Iban longhouse is perhaps one of the most unique experiences on offer in Malaysian Borneo.

-Perhaps one of the most unique experiences in Borneo, a visit to an Iban longhouse in Sarawak is an unforgettable adventure that provides a rare glimpse into the daily lives of indigenous people.
+Although some are "packaged" experiences, spending a night in the jungle is an unforgettable adventure that provides a rare glimpse into the daily lives of Sarawak's indigenous people.

 Getting to Borneo from Kuala Lumpur is quick and inexpensive.
-Once you've explored Kuching and some of Sarawak's great national parks, consider making arrangements to visit or stay in an Iban longhouse -- the farther from the city the better.
+Once you've explored Kuching and some of Sarawak's great national parks, consider making arrangements to visit or stay in an Iban longhouse — the farther from the city the better.

 What to Expect

 Longhouses differ in size and are home to many families living together under one roof.
 Don't worry too much about an excessive amount of attention; the Iban people can be shy but offer a very warm welcome to outsiders.

-The next morning may include a short hike into the jungle, a tour of their garden, and a chance to learn how to shoot the blowpipe gun.
+The next morning may include a short hike into the jungle, a tour of the gardens, and a chance to learn how to shoot a traditional blowpipe gun.

 Even many remote longhouses are now equipped with Western-style toilets located outside rather than the typical squat toilet.
 You'll have a chance to shower and clean up in the evening.
 Some longhouses may sparingly use generators for electricity or just kerosene lamps for lighting.

 Finding an Iban Longhouse

 Longhouse stays are a mixed bag.
 The farther you get from the city, the more traditional of an experience that you will enjoy.
 If staying in a longhouse only an hour or two from Kuching, don't be surprised to see satellite television and a semi-modern lifestyle.

 If you have the time, put in the extra effort to visit a remote longhouse for the "real deal" rather than a tourist-oriented experience.
 The more authentic longhouses are inaccessible by road and require travel by small canoe upriver to reach.

 The Longhouse Chief

 Although it is now possible for the leader of a longhouse to be female, you'll more often encounter a man who has been elected as the chief elder.
-The chief is boss and he or she has the final say in all matters, including your stay.
+The chief is boss — he or she has the final say in all matters, including your stay.
 For obvious reasons, you don't want to get on the chief's bad side.